 However, cybercriminals aren’t the only consideration.
 Resource intensive applications, background processes, adware, and even uninstalled applications can slow down your computer.
 Performing some DIY cyber cleaning tasks to clear up your disk space can lead to more efficient performance and a better user experience.
 Follow these steps to streamline your computing experience.

 Disable Unnecessary Startup and Background Applications

 Have you ever realized that you are late for a meeting and gotten stuck waiting endlessly for your computer to boot up?
-You are far from the only one.
-One way to expedite the startup routine is by getting rid of unnecessary startup and background applications like barely used updates, outdated group policy settings, and potentially malicious adware.
+You’re not the only one.
+One way to expedite the startup routine is by getting rid of unnecessary startup and background applications like barely-used updates, outdated group policy settings, and potentially malicious adware.

 To disable startup applications on a Windows machine: